nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/page-cache.md

 <p class="tip">You are not supponsed to use page caching for pages using session management.
 Page caching is supposed to used for static pages.</p>

-# Turn on Page Caching
+# Turning On Page Caching

 Page Caching is disabled by default.
 So you need to turn it on in each route by `page_cache_time` directive.